AsherJN/media-bias-extention/memory-bank/activeContext.md

 - Converted the AI bias prompt from a string to a structured JSON format (promptFramework.json)
 - Created utility functions for working with the JSON prompt framework (promptUtils.js)
 - Updated the extension to use the new JSON-based prompt approach while maintaining backward compatibility
+- Removed all JavaScript functions related to section-based prompt editing
+- Improved asynchronous handling in the analyze button click handler

 ### Backend Refinements
 - Updated the OpenAI integration to use GPT-4o